top of page

 Picasso

-Noticing a horse's temperament (as a breed and as an individual), adjusting a horse's stance with an understanding of their anatomy, and aligning their walking patterns are some of the first things that I focus on when I start a new horse.
-I am quick to first understand where the horse is at with their movement health, and make changes to their physio-structures of movement and balance, or in a more healthy, energetic case, break the horse in.
-Horses develop on their own using how I train them in practice.
-Quickly with Picasso, and over time, when accompanied with ongoing training, produces beautiful, reflexed athletes.
+Noticing a horse's temperament (from the lens of the breed and the individual), adjusting a horse's stance with an understanding of their anatomy, and aligning their walking pattern can be some of the first things that I focus on when I start with a new horse.
+It's crucial to develop a base line for a horse.
+I am quick to first understand where the horse is at with their temper and movement health.
+I make improvements to their physio-structures of movement and balance.
+In a healthy, energetic case, I'd be breaking the horse in.
+Horses develop on their own how I train them in practice.
+Quickly with Picasso, and over time, when accompanied with ongoing training, produces incredible, beautiful, reflexed athletes.
 My horses get sculpted physically and athletically.
 My time with Picasso was short but his unbridled optimism was a billion inspiration.

 bay thoroughbred horse happy cowgirl 2